Denver Airport station: Station layout

-The station has a two-track island platform for A Line trains and several bus gates.
-The bus gates are used by RTD's SkyRide airport express buses, including route AB1 between Boulder and the airport and route AT connecting the airport with Arapahoe at Village Center station and Nine Mile station.
-Additional RTD service at the station includes route 104L, a limited-stop bus with hourly service to Thornton and two commuter routes with just a few runs per day: RTD route 145X to Brighton and 169L to Aurora.
-The station is also served by Bustang's Sterling–Denver route.
+Denver Airport station has a two-track island platform for terminating A Line trains, as well as several bus gates.
+The bus gates are used by RTD's airport express buses.
+These include the AB1/AB2/AB3 to Boulder and the AT/ATA to Nine Mile and Arapahoe at Village Center stations in Denver's southeastern suburbs.
+Additional RTD bus routes at the station include limited-stop hourly services to Thornton, Brighton, and Longmont.
+The station is also served by the Bustang Outrider service to Sterling.
+The tracks and island platform are offset within the station's right-of-way to allow for future expansion.